mbarkhau/sbk/READMEv2.md

 ## How SBK Works

-SBK has two ways to load/recover your wallet.
+SBK has two ways to load/recover your wallet, one is for normal use and the other is a backup method.

- 1. A Brainkey+Salt: A Brainkey is passphrase which is known only to you and is not stored on any computer or written on any piece of paper, it is stored only in your brain.
-(This method uses an additional secret called a "Salt", which *is written on paper*, but more on that later).
+ 1. `Salt` + `Brainkey`: A `brainkey` is passphrase which only you know and which is not stored on any computer or written on any piece of paper.
+The `brainkey` is only in your brain.
+(This method uses an additional secret input called a "salt", which *is written on paper*; more on that later).
- 2. SBK-Shares: A set of phrases which are a backup with which your wallet can be recovered.
+ 2. Backup Shares: A set of secrets which form backup of your wallet when combined together.
 The [Shamir's Secret Sharing][href_wiki_sss] algorithm is used to generate these.
-You can distribute these SBK-Shares in secure locations or give them to people you trust.
-Each share is useless by itself and not all of them are required for recovery, so you don't have to trust a person completely and your wallet will still be recoverable even if a few of your SBK-Shares are lost.
+You can distribute these shares in secure locations or give them to people you trust.
+Each share is useless by itself, so you don't have to trust a person completely.
+Not every share is required for recovery, so if some of them are lost or destroyed, your wallet will still be recoverable.

-Using the Brainkey, you have direct access to your wallet, independent of any third party and without risk of loss due to a single point of failure.
-If you forget your Brainkey or your Salt is destroyed, you or your family can collect the SBK-Shares and recover your wallet from this backup.
+Using the `brainkey`, you have direct access to your wallet, independent of any third party and without risk of theft because somebody found a list of words.
+If you forget your `brainkey` or your salt is destroyed, you can collect the shares and recover your wallet from this backup.

 SBK is not itself a wallet, it only creates and recovers wallet seeds.
 SBK currently supports only the [Electrum Bitcoin Wallet][href_electrum_org].